2014 United States House of Representatives elections in Colorado: Predictions

+Results

 District 3

 The 3rd district is located in Western and Southern Colorado and includes a large number of sparsely populated counties and the city of Grand Junction.
-The incumbent is Republican Scott Tipton, who has represented the district since 2011.
+The incumbent Republican Scott Tipton, who had represented the district since 2011, ran for re-election.
 He was re-elected with 53% of the vote in 2012 and the district has a PVI of R+5.

-Activist David Cox ran against Tipton in the Republican primary.

-Democratic Pueblo County Commissioner and former state representative Buffie McFadyen had been running against Tipton, but withdrew from the race in March 2014.
-Former Colorado Lottery Director, former state senator and former state representative Abel Tapia jumped in after his withdrawal.
-Democrats Abel Gebre Lake and Stephen Sheldon had been running but also withdrew from the race.
-Lieutenant Governor Joseph Garcia and State Senator Gail Schwartz were also speculated to run for the Democratic nomination to challenge Tipton, but declined to do so.